 Correlation can be used to better understand what drives employee satisfaction or employee engagement within organizations.
 The following sample output from our Correlation Engine shows how you might use correlations with your employee survey results.
 You can select any Likert rating scale item (e.g. 5-point rating) from your survey to view the items from your survey that correlate with the selected item.
 In this example, we are looking at the survey questions that are most correlated with trust, which is a good proxy for overall employee satisfaction and employee engagement.

-From a statistical perspective, we have to make one disclaimer.
-Correlation cannot determine cause and effect.
-Strictly speaking, correlation can only indicate the strength of the statistical relationship between two survey questions.
-It cannot indicate which of those items is influencing the other item.
-(And in some cases, there could even be a third, unmeasured factor that is the real cause of the observed correlation between two survey items.)
+It is important to note that correlation cannot determine cause and effect.
+Correlation can only indicate the strength of the statistical relationship between two survey questions.
+It can't tell us whether of those items is influencing the other item.
+(In some cases, there could even be a third, unmeasured factor that is the real cause of the observed correlation between two survey items.)

 For a more comprehensive discussion on correlation and causation, see Wikipedia's synopsis.